 Under Alternative A and Alternative B (Viaduct to I-880), existing at-grade Caltrain tracks would be upgraded to accommodate blended Caltrain and HSR service between 30 and 70 feet from the Depot and within 15 to 30 feet of the Control Tower.
 Under Alternative B (Viaduct to Scott Boulevard), new HSR tracks on a 35-foot viaduct with additional 27-foot OCS poles would be built in the current railroad right-of-way passing adjacent to, and to the north of, the Santa Clara Railroad Historical Complex.
 The centerline of the new tracks would be approximately 100 feet north of the Control Tower and Depot.
 The construction activities in the vicinity of this resource are thoroughly described in Impact CUL#4.
-TCEs would be located within the property boundary of the Santa Clara Depot and would surround the primary depot building and the Control Tower.
-However, the TCEs would be outside the historic boundary of the complex.
+TCEs would be located within the property boundary of the Santa Clara Depot and adjacent to the boundary of the Control Tower.
 In the historic complex, there are four contributing elements: the Depot, a Maintenance-of-Way Speeder Shed, Maintenance-of-Way Section Tool House, and Control Tower.
-The following project features would be relevant for this resource: preparation of a pre-construction conditions assessment and a plan for protection of historic built resources and repair of inadvertent damage (CUL-IAMF#6); preparation of a BEMP (CUL-IAMF#7); and protection and stabilization measures (CUL-IAMF#8).
+The following project features would be implemented for this resource: preparation of a pre-construction conditions assessment, plan for protection of historic built resources, and repair of inadvertent damage (CUL-IAMF#6); preparation of a BEMP (CUL-IAMF#7); and implementation of protection and stabilization measures (CUL-IAMF#8).